WebAssembly/component-model/design/mvp/WIT.md

 ## Nesting WIT interfaces
 [nest]: #nesting-wit-interfaces
-Interfaces can also export other interfaces via the `nest` keyword.
+Interfaces can also contain other interfaces via the `nest` keyword.
-With the `nest` keyword, one can reference other interfaces in the same package, foreign packages, or simply define anonymous interfaces inline.
+With the `nest` keyword, one can reference other interfaces in the same package, foreign packages, or define anonymous interfaces inline.

 ```wit
 package local:example;